pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/presubmission-inquiry.md

 - [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package after should it be accepted.
 - [ ] I have read and will commit to package maintenance after the review as per the [pyOpenSci Policies Guidelines][Commitment].

+## Development Best Practices & GenerativeAI Use Disclosure

+- [ ] This package has a public development history spanning 3-6 months, with commits distributed over time that reflect **iterative, thoughtful development.**
+- [ ] All code in this package has been **carefully reviewed by a human**.
+Its implementation is also understood by the authors submitting the package.
+- [ ] All communication on this issue will be written by a human (someone on your maintainer team).
+We embrace the use of LLMs for translation and grammar correction.
+We prefer honest interactions over ones that prioritize perfect language and grammar.
+As little aid from a LLM as possible.
+- [ ] **Generative AI tools were used to develop and maintain this package.**

+### Please list the tools and frameworks that you used below (Examples include Claude Code, Cursor, OpenClaw, ChatGPT, VSCode + Copilot)

+### Describe the nature and scope of support that LLMs provided.
+Examples include code generation, autocomplete, documentation development, refactoring, test development

 ## Description

 - Include a brief paragraph describing what your package does: